The Piano Player could very well be a large reel of paper, making the piano effectively a large music box.

 - A food fight breaks out, complete with old-timey piano music.
 Halfway through the fight it cuts to Principal Skinner nervously playing a piano in the middle of the cafeteria.

-- A Treehouse of Horror episode, which features zombie Billy The Kid demanding Homer play the "piany", and getting angry when Homer starts playing classical music.
+- "Treehouse of Horror XIII" features zombie Billy the Kid demanding Homer play the "piany", and getting angry when Homer starts playing classical music.

 Billy the Kid: That's piano!
 I said piany!